Former PhD students

 François-Xavier Ledru

 François-Xavier Ledru successfully defended his PhD Thesis on 5 September 2023 at the University of Namur (co-supervision with ULB).
-His research focused on the financial performance of responsible and impact investments, as well as on the motives and behavior of socially-minded economic agents.
+His research focused on the financial performance of responsible and impact investments, as well as on the behavior of socially-minded economic agents.
 He worked under the co-supervision of Professor Marek Hudon (ULB) and Professor Oscar Bernal (UNamur).
 During his PhD, he was also a teaching assistant in econometrics at UNamur.
-François-Xavier also holds a Master’s Degree in Finance from UNamur.
-He now works for the Belgian Financial Services and Markets Authority (FSMA) and remains a scientific fellow at both UNamur and ULB.
+François-Xavier also holds a master’s degree in finance from UNamur.
+He now works as an ESG Expert at the Belgian Financial Services and Markets Authority (FSMA), is a lecturer in sustainable finance at UNamur, and remains a scientific fellow at both UNamur and ULB.

 Camille Meyer